 While Levodopa can greatly improve the quality of life of patients with Parkinson’s disease initially, the effectiveness of the drug eventually wanes.
 After what is known as the “honeymoon” period, patients usually develop involuntary muscle movements, a condition known as dyskinesia.
 This phenomenon is a result of daily fluctuations in Levodopa concentrations.
 As the disease progresses, treatment often requires the use of devices that continuously deliver Levodopa.
 These devices have a significant toll on patients’ quality of life and are associated with various complications.

-Sefi holds a B.Sc. in Business Administration and Economics from the University of Tel Aviv.
+numerous businesses.
+Currently leads a family office.
+Holds a B.Sc. in Business Administration and Economics from Tel Aviv University.

 Mr. Adam Brian heads Lonza Personalized Medicine, which focuses on developing and bringing to market tools that enable research and development, scale out, and commercialization of patient scale cell therapies, with an emphasis on decentralized and point of care manufacturing.
 Mr. Brian is a results-oriented leader with extensive experience in the life science and medical device industries.
 Proven track record of increasing revenue, improving operations, and building and leading high-performing teams.